CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--module-option` (optional) Generates a user defined module option forr either technology module or analysis unit module.
   Possible value is one of: full_content, one_per_au, one_per_techno
-* `--include-fast-scan` (optional): Used to run fast scan before deep analysis.
-* `--file` or `-f`: **required** only when --include-fast-scan is set to true.
-Represents either the local zip or tar.gz file full path to the sources or a relative path using the Source Folder Location configured
 * `--sleep-duration`  (**optional**):Amount of seconds used to fetch the ongoing job status (defaulted to **15s**).

 ```bash